 How has your employer helped you to do well at your workplace?

-The technical adjustments mentioned have all been made have been made.
-Additionally, during the graduate training programme, Morgan Stanley paid for a mobility specialist to travel with me to New York to familiarise me with the surroundings when traveling into the office from my accommodation.
-I’m also dyslexic and my manager on my request has arranged for an administrative support employee to help proof read my presentations before delivery to catch any spelling errors.
+In addition to the technical adjustments I mentioned, during the graduate training programme, Morgan Stanley arranged for a mobility specialist to travel with me to New York to familiarise me with the surroundings when traveling into the office from my accommodation.
+I’m also dyslexic and, upon my request, my manager arranged for an administrative support employee to help proof read my presentations before delivery to catch any spelling errors.
 These adjustments have been very useful in enabling me to do my job.

 Morgan Stanley has been excellent at delivering the equipment and adjustments I’ve asked for throughout my time at the company.
 Morgan Stanley employees tend to have a very open and willing approach to adaptions.